betaglot/plantabeta/docs/reference/Via/ViaMetron/ViaKuboi.md

 - MarginalHold
 - HeinousHold

-ViaSurface.MoveRisk(+)
+Contact.MoveRisk(+)
-    - Risk of Slipping off ViaSurface.
+    - Risk of Slipping off Contact.
         - AlexHonnold on the FreeblastSlab in FreeSoloMovie.
         - NoShadowHold
         - SlightConcavitySurface

 - Risk of not being able to Successfully load TargetSurface.
-- Unable to RepositionFinger on ViaSurface once the ViaSurface is caught HandCatch
+- Unable to RepositionFinger on Contact once the Contact is caught HandCatch
-    - Unable to RepositionFinger on ViaSurface once the Surface is loaded.\HandCatch
+    - Unable to RepositionFinger on Contact once the Surface is loaded.\HandCatch

-ViaSurface.ViaRisk(+)
+Contact.ViaRisk(+)
     - PolishedGraniteInsideCornerWall
         - HazelFindlay\TaintedLove\
             - <https://www.youtube.com/watch?v=nPtdvfqYrdY>